 The next thing you need to know is what items you need to take with you to both types of gala.
 First of all is your team kit, which should comprise of a costume/trunks, Club Swim Cap, a pair of Goggles, a club T-shirt/Track Suit (or any other kind of T-shirt) to wear on poolside between races and keep warm, at least 2 towels (1 for drying yourself off between races and 1 to get dressed with at the end of the gala), a pair of poolside shoes and plenty to drink.
 You will also need change for the locker.
 The drinks are very important, as you need to drink as much as possible before, during and after the gala to avoid de-hydration.
 The pool environment is very warm and if you get de-hydrated, it will not only sap your energy, but you’ll probably end up with a headache!
 You should avoid any fizzy drinks.
 Lucozade Sport (the still type) is ideal, or anything similar.
 Even diluted squash is OK provided you drink plenty of it.
 A few sweets are also a good idea to bring along in case you get an attack of the nibbles, and they also help to keep up the energy levels.

 At Open Meets, it is a very busy and can be nerve racking experience.
 Try and not to worry all your team mates will be feeling the same.
 Try and all stay together to carm each other and most importantly cheer each other on!
 Firstly make your way to the changing rooms to get ready for the warm-up swim.
 Anything left in the changing rooms must be put into your locker and locked up.
-Then make your way onto the poolside with the few things that you need with you and Rob will be there to greet you and tell you where to sit and what, where & when to do it etc.
+Then make your way onto the poolside with the few things that you need with you and your coach and team manager will be there to greet you and tell you where to sit and what, where & when to do it etc.

 Poolside Behaviour: It is important that swimmers are well behaved during the gala.
 As each event comes up, the Referee will blow his whistle to signal to the starter to start the race.
 When this happens, you should stop talking so that there is absolute silence for the start of each race.